finbourne/lusid-sdk-python/sdk/docs/PortfolioGroupsApi.md

 # **list_portfolio_groups**
 > ResourceListOfPortfolioGroup list_portfolio_groups(scope, effective_at=effective_at, as_at=as_at, filter=filter)

-[EARLY ACCESS] ListPortfolioGroups: List portfolio groups
+[EARLY ACCESS] List portfolio groups

 List all the portfolio groups in a single scope.